gosang/gosang.github.io/content/posts/dotnet/implementing-pagination-with-mongodb-csharp-driver-in-asp-dotnet-core.md

 In this controller, we expose a GET endpoint /api/sample/paginated that accepts two query parameters: pageNumber and pageSize.
 The response includes the total number of records, the current page, the page size, and the actual data returned by MongoDB.

 ### Step 5: Run the Application

+Now that the implementation is complete, you can run the application and query the paginated data.